By Janet K. Keeler

 Now, back to a visit to the Orlando Museum of Art.

 Summer is an interesting time to visit the museum, and not because the ice-cold air bringing serious relief.
 The annual Florida Prize in Contemporary Art show recognizes 10 Florida artists in a summer exhibition, with one winning the Florida Prize.
 The work spans genres, from painting to film to photography to installation.
-It’s a relatively new traditional at the museum but one that keeps attracting more attention.

 Throughout the year, there are a number of exhibitions and other events that add educational context to the programming.
 Exhibits have included The Wyeths and American artists in Maine; artifacts from the ancient peoples of the Americas; The British Invasion including photographs of the Beatles and Rolling Stones, and work by children’s book illustrator Eric Rhomann (“Giant Squid;” “Time Flies;” “The Prairie Train”).